 - Continue rolling and cutting the remaining dough until all dough is rolled and cut.

 - Bring a large pot of well-salted water to a boil.
 Carefully transfer all of the pasta into the boiling water and gently stir with a spoon to prevent sticking.
-Let boil for 2-3 minutes (possibly longer depending on the thickness of the pasta).
+Let boil for 1-3 minutes (depends on the thickness of the pasta).

 - Check for doneness, remove the pasta with tongs and place directly into your preferred warmed sauce to coat the pasta and serve.
 Or plate and drizzle with olive oil, salt, pepper and fresh grated parmesan cheese.